Learn how to brand yourself on LinkedIn and boost your LinkedIn profile views in this interview with LinkedIn profile specialist, Kait LeDonne.

 Kait LeDonne:

 Yes, definitely.
 And I think that’s where packaging comes into play as well.
-In fact, many people, I truly believe, are sitting on online courses because they’ve created so much content, whether it’s blog posts or social media posts over the span of let’s say two to three years.
+In fact, many people, I truly believe, are sitting on online courses because they’ve created so much content, whether it’s blog posts or social media posts throughout let’s say two to three years.

 But then they think to say, “Oh, you know, I don’t have what it takes to build an online course.”
 And for us, we would say, “Yes, you do, you have a whole library of content.”
 Now it’s just a matter of packaging it in a good, digestible way that leads people consecutively from A to B, to C. It does not need to be complicated, or rocket science.